-Tree climbing lions can be found the southern part of the ishasha sector of Queen Elizabeth national park.
+Tree climbing lions can be found in the southern part of the Ishasha sector of Queen Elizabeth national park.
 The habit of lions climbing trees is not often.
 Most people say that Queen Elizabeth is the only park in Uganda where lions have a habit of climbing trees.

-Apart from Queen Elizabeth national park tree climbing lions are commonly seen in Lake Manyara National Park in Northern Tanzania in the neighboring Tanzania.
+Apart from Queen Elizabeth national park tree climbing lions are commonly seen in Lake Manyara National Park in Northern Tanzania in neighboring Tanzania.

-Tree climbing lions are usually seen sleeping on fig trees branches by tourists.
+Tree Climbing Lions of Ishasha are usually seen sleeping on fig tree branches by tourists.
 Researchers who have spent years observing the behaviors of these lions have tried to explain why lions here climb trees and have come out with these explanations.

 Tree climbing lions normally go for the wide branches of candelabrum trees found in Ishasha queen Elizabeth national park.
 Examples of these trees are; sycamore fig trees, and acacia trees.
 Therefore these tree species are favourite for lions because they have wide enough branches providing a comfortable cushion wide place for resting, and are a favorable shelter for the lions during the hot sun.

 This is the most reliable park in Uganda for lion, which is particularly common on the grassy Kasenyi Plains but is more famous for its tree-climbing antics in the Ishasha sector.
-Huge herds of buffalo and elephant are found in the savannah areas of the park and an amazing number of hippo inhabit the Kazinga channel on which daily boat trips are conducted
+Huge herds of buffalo and elephant are found in the savannah areas of the park and an amazing number of hippo inhabit the Kazinga channel on which daily boat trips are conducted.

 Meeting the special unique lions of Queen Elizabeth’s Ishasha is a one in a life time experience you won’t forget more so if you take enough photos back home as they snooze in the tree branches.
 The sycamore fig tree is an advantage to the tree climbing lions as they provide enough shelter to the lions from the heat as well as during rainy seasons.